-Monolingual PLMs are better in their respective languages than multilingual PLMs but the difference is small and often not statistically significant.
-Moreover both monolingual and multilingual PLMs can be successfully transfered to new languages as long as the new language uses the same writing system.
+I used my morphosynactic probing dataset and methodology to demonstrate that monolingual PLMs are better in their respective languages than multilingual PLMs but the difference is small and often not statistically significant.
+Moreover both monolingual and multilingual PLMs can be successfully transferred to new languages as long as the new language uses the same writing system.

-- I analyzed 5 PLMs with Hungarian support and I found that HuBERT (Nemeskey, 2021), a Hungarian-only model is better at morphological, POS and NER tagging than the multilingual models, especially distil-BERT, but the margin is small. (Ács et al., 2021) - I extended this study to the languages of the Uralic family (Ács et al., 2021b).
-I drew similar conclusions in Estonian and Finnish, the only Uralic languages with dedicated monolingual PLMs, as in Hungarian. - I trained POS and NER tagging models in minority Uralic languages by transferring multilingual and monolingual models.
-The cross-language models are suprisingly successful despite the extremely small training data available in some languages.
-The new models appear to be stateof-the-art without any language-specific effort.
+- 4.1 I analyzed 5 PLMs with Hungarian support and I found that HuBERT (Nemeskey, 2021), a Hungarian-only model is better at morphological, POS and NER tagging than the multilingual models, especially distil-BERT, but the margin is small. (Ács et al., 2021) - 4.2 I extended this study to the languages of the Uralic family (Ács et al., 2021b).
+I drew similar conclusions in Estonian and Finnish, the only Uralic languages with dedicated monolingual PLMs, as in Hungarian.

+4.3 I trained POS and NER tagging models in minority Uralic languages by transferring multilingual and monolingual models.
+The cross-language models are surprisingly successful despite the extremely small training data available in some languages.
+The new models appear to be state-of-the-art without any language-specific effort.